 International business professionals are on the move in ever greater numbers.
-Düsseldorf has changed much over time and so too, thank goodness, has the general definition of an expat.
+Düsseldorf has changed much over time and so too has the general definition of an expat.
 The demands and requirements of foreigners in the city remain the same.
 Knowledge.

-Düsseldorf is the state capital of powerhouse North-Rhine Westphalia viewed through the eyes and mind of one of us.
-My mission is to empower international residents by providing relevant insights and local knowledge.
+Düsseldorf, the state capital of powerhouse North-Rhine Westphalia, is viewed through the eyes, mind and life experience of one of us.
+My mission is to inspire international residents by providing relevant insights and local knowledge.
+To empower informed and wise choices.